Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Introduction

-To demonstrate the challenges in post-integrated inference, we analyze high-throughput single-cell CRISPR data from a study on autism spectrum disorder-related gene perturbations and their effects on neuronal differentiation (\Cref{sec:real-data}).
+To demonstrate the challenges in post-integrated inference, we analyze high-throughput single-cell CRISPR data from a study on gene perturbations related to autism spectrum disorder and their effects on neuronal differentiation (\Cref{sec:real-data}).
 In this example, one cell can be viewed as a single dataset, where the heterogeneity among cells may not be fully explained by observed covariates.
 Our analysis focuses on testing nonlinear associations between 4163 genes and \emph{PTEN} perturbation after accounting for covariates in neural development and unwanted variations from heterogeneous observations.

 We would expect that different well-calibrated methods, when applied to the \emph{same} data, would all have sufficient power to detect a small proportion of stronger signals on the remaining outcomes $Y_{\cC^c}$. \Cref{fig:stat-other} illustrates t-statistic distributions from four different methods.
 The unadjusted inference method yields overly conservative test statistic distributions compared to the expected $\cN(0,1)$ distribution.
 While batch correction and confounder adjustment methods produce distributions closer to the standard normal, some show anti-conservative tendencies.
 Importantly, only about half of the significant tests (p-values$ <0.05$) are consistent across the three confounder adjustment methods, raising concerns about their reliability.
 This inconsistency stems from varied model assumptions and algorithms tailored to specific data models, which may be misspecified for sparse single-cell data or due to inaccurate estimation of the number of latent factors.
-This unreliability motivates us to develop a robust statistical framework that uses embeddings from existing data integration methods to mitigate misspecification issues, ensuring valid statistical inference and enhancing current post-integrated inference methodologies.
+This unreliability motivates us to develop a robust statistical framework that utilizes embeddings from existing data integration methods to mitigate misspecification issues, thereby ensuring valid statistical inference and enhancing current post-integration inference methodologies.